 - top-level cards don’t describe the user activity

 Win 1.
-Add Touch Keyboard to the toolbar by clicking on it with the right mouse button and select “Show Touch Keyboard”.
-2. Open Touch Keyboard with by clicking on the keyboard icon.
+Add Touch Keyboard to the toolbar by clicking on it with the right mouse button and selecting “Show Touch Keyboard”.
+2. Open Touch Keyboard by clicking on the keyboard icon.

-Visualize Sub-personas on the backlogAlthough persona feature works well in every PM-tool, most of them offer only one level or one dimension.
+Although the persona feature works well in every product management tool, most of them offer only one level or one dimension.
 But it’s scarcely enough for more sophisticated persona mapping.
 Do you need a second or maybe also a third dimension to personas?
 I got something for you!
 Tag story cards and filter out user-related tasks using the search&filter panel.

 - It helps to discover gaps and functionality,